jasonmw/Humpback/README.md

 Inspired by Rails tooling and another project called Manatee https://github.com/robconery/Manatee.
 (i totally took the Manatee idea and built the tools i would want, in order to use the concept outside of web matrix)

-The database migrations are similar to rails, the format they are stored in is json.
+The database migrations are similar to rails, they are stored as json.

 Your interface is the command line.